 Features include a powered driver’s seat, flip-up rear seats, NissanConnect smartphone integration, a 7-inch touchscreen infotainment system with navigation, dual-zone climate control with rear AC vents.

 Length x width x height x wheelbase dimensions = 5,255mm x 1,850mm x 1,840mm x 3,150mm

-Now this pickup is based on the Nissan Navara and hasn’t been revealed yet, but a luxury pickup would be the ultimate expression of exclusivity and quite a toy for someone with reasonably deep pockets.
+The X-Class is based on the Nissan Navara and a luxury pickup would be the ultimate expression of exclusivity and quite a toy for someone with reasonably deep pockets.
 Not to mention, it’d be more affordable and easier to live with than Mercedes’ other pickup, the G63 6x6.

 It’s a bit too hopeful to see this in India, but all it takes is a few eccentric customers to make it happen.